If the agreement is not validly executed it is void. As a result your business can lose suppliers, clients and valuable investment.

 Some documents, such as contracts for land, are subject to statutory requirements.
 Here there is often a requirement for the signature to be in writing.
 However, if you insert an electronic signature with the real intention to authenticate the document, that is usually sufficient for a document to have been executed in writing and under hand.

-Deeds were initially excluded from execution by electronic signature.
-However the Law Commission’s view is now that an electronic signature is capable of executing a deed, provided that the person signing the document intends to authenticate the document and any execution formalities are satisfied.
-The requirement under the current law that a deed must be signed ‘in the presence of a witness’ does still require the physical presence of that witness.
+An electronic signature is capable of executing a deed, provided that the person signing the document intends to authenticate the document and any execution formalities are satisfied.
+The legal requirement that a deed must be signed ‘in the presence of a witness’ requires the physical presence of that witness.
 This is the case even where both the person executing the deed and the witness are executing or attesting the document using an electronic signature – both must be physically in the same room together at the time of adding the electronic signatures to the deed.

 If a company is only authorised to execute deeds by affixing a seal, then the directors cannot validly execute documents using an electronic signature.
 Checking the company’s articles will go some way to satisfying due diligence.